Azure/iotedge-lorawan-starterkit/Docs/upgrade.md

-# Upgrade LoRaWAN to a new version
+# Upgrade LoRaWAN starter kit to a new version

 ## Release 1.0.0